glyphpoch/pbss/README.md

 ```

 * Now open the target folder.
 Inside it you will see the release folder.
 Now move the executable *pbss* depending on the steps of your OS defined above.

+# The Move From Python to Rust
+Pbss was initially written in Python but since version 1.it is being completely rewritten in the Rust language due to its grater efficiency and robustness.
+The move is still not complete although it is expected to be completed by the next major release.
+A few reasons for this move are
+* Rust is a compiled language which is helpful since it generates machine code making the distribution easier
+* Rust does not require a native runtime to be installed
+* Since it has a strong type checking, it provides a greater speed over Python

 ## Licensing and Price
 Pbss is completely free for personal, educational and commercial use and is Licensed under the open-source MIT License.
 It is completely open-source and will always be free for use.
 Users are free to share, change and use Pbss in anyway they like